Ease Midlife Joint Pain Naturally

-Does hormone replacement therapy help menopausal joint pain?
+Does hormone therapy help menopausal joint pain?

-Hormone replacement therapy (HRT) - which helps to balance progesterone and estrogen hormone levels - is a commonly used treatment for many menopausal side effects, including hot flashes and night sweats.
+Hormone replacement therapy (HT) - which helps to balance progesterone and estrogen hormone levels - is a commonly used treatment for many menopausal side effects, including hot flashes and night sweats.
 It may also reduce your risk for osteoporosis, or the weakening of your bones.